RimuEirnarn/sqlite_database/README.md

 I will (always) try to bring more simplifications and others that could be done with SQL in general.

+> [!WARNING]
+> This project as per version number (<1.0) is not either efficient (in term of memory usage) and speed.
+If you found a serious problem, please let us know.

 ## Installation

 Installation from PyPI is now available, `pip install sqlite-database`